hbowie/practopian-v3/commonplace-book/The point of modern propaganda.md

 Title:  The point of modern propaganda

+Tags:   critical thinking

-Featured:
+Featured: false

-Recommended:
+Recommended: false

 Author: Garry Kasparov

 Date:   12/13/2016

-Tags: critical thinking

 Work Title: Twitter

-Work Pages:

 Date Added: 2017-02-05 09:34:38 -0800

 Body:

 The point of modern propaganda isn't only to misinform or push an agenda.
 It is to exhaust your critical thinking, to annihilate truth.